 Reporting to the president at the vice presidential level are the following major areas of the university:

-The Vice President for Division of Business Affairs is the chief fiscal and business officer of the university with responsibilities encompassing all campus budgetary units and serves as fiscal and business advisor to the President.
+The Vice President for Business Affairs is the chief fiscal and business officer of the university with responsibilities encompassing all campus budgetary units and serves as fiscal and business advisor to the President.

 The Office of the Vice President and Chief Financial Officer is responsible for the budget, finance & accounting and financial analysis for the university.
 The placement of all financial information into one office allows for cost-tracking measures, better strategic decisions and identifying efficiencies.
 The Chief Financial Officer is responsible for supporting the creation of new revenue sources as the University of Florida progresses toward an entrepreneurial future.